ahmetsakrak-web/weather-flag-info/README.md

-## It's the basic app that gets data from an API and show end users like a web service.
+## It's the simple app that gets data from an API and show end users like a web service.